jamesbuckett/ckad-questions/02-ckad-configuration.md

 --from-file=ssh-publickey=path/to/id_rsa.pub

   # Create a new secret named my-secret with key1=supersecret and key2=topsecret
-  kubectl create secret generic my-secret --from-literal=key1=supersecret --from-literal=key2=topsecret
+  kubectl create secret generic my-secret --from-literal=key1=supersecret --from-literal=key2=topsecret ### This example matches most closely to the question.

   # Create a new secret named my-secret using a combination of a file and a literal
   kubectl create secret generic my-secret --from-file=ssh-privatekey=path/to/id_rsa --from-literal=passphrase=topsecret